emptymonkey/revsh/README.md

  * Escape sequence commands to kill non-responsive nodes, or print connection statistics.

 _revsh_ is intended as a supplementary tool for a [pentester's](http://en.wikipedia.org/wiki/Pentester) toolkit that provides the full set of terminal features across an encrypted tunnel.
-All together in a small (~75k) easy to use binary.

 **Where can I use _revsh_?**